omnect/iot-client-template-rs/README.md

 This project shows a basic skeleton for an initial implementation of a Rust based iot device client.
 It demonstrates how to make use of our Rust [azure-iot-sdk](https://github.com/ICS-DeviceManagement/azure-iot-sdk) in order to connect to Azure iot-hub.
 Moreover there are examples to show basic communication patterns:

 1. **Client**: [client.rs](src/client.rs) implements basic logic needed to communicate with iot-hub.
 Therefore the `EventHandler` trait is implemented in order to receive new desired properties, direct method calls or cloud to device (C2D) messages from iot-hub.
 Further the client provides a message channel to send reported properities and device to cloud messages (D2C) to iot-hub.
-2. **Device/Module twin**: [message.rs](src/message.rs) implements logic that demonstrates how the client twin can be utilized in applications.
+2. **Twin properties**: [message.rs](src/message.rs) implements logic that demonstrates how the client twin can be utilized in applications.
 As an example desired properties are directly sent back as reported properties.
 3. **Direct methods**: [direct_methods.rs](src/direct_methods.rs) implements two functions that serve as direct method and can be synchronously called by iot-hub:
    1. `closure_send_d2c_message`: A closure that doesn't take a parameter and doesn't return a result.
 The method triggers an outgoing D2C message (@see **3.
 D2C message**).
    2. `mirror_func_params_as_result`: A function that takes a parameter and returns the same parameter as result.